Sebanisu/OpenVIII_CPP_WIP/raw_docs/source/tim.md

 | 8              | 2            | Width       |
 | 10             | 2            | Height      |

+The X and Y values in the [CLUT](#clut) header and the image header of TIM files represent the position of the data within the
+VRAM (Video RAM) of the PlayStation console.
+These values help the system know where to place the data in the memory when rendering graphics.

+X and Y are essentially the coordinates of the top-left corner of the image or the color lookup table in VRAM.
+In the case of the [CLUT](#clut) header, X is the horizontal position, and Y is the vertical position of the color lookup table within
+VRAM.
+Similarly, for the image header, X and Y represent the position of the image data within VRAM.

+If you are not working with the PlayStation's VRAM directly or emulating the rendering process, you may not need to use the X and Y values from the [CLUT](#clut) header and the image header.
+Instead, you can focus on the color and pixel data contained within the TIM files for your specific use case or application.

 ### CLUT

-Contains a Sub Header at the start of this section.
+Contains a [Sub Header](#sub-header) at the start of this section.
 Total Size: `Sub_Header.length` bytes.
 This section might not exist in the file.
-This contains the `16-bit` values of colors organized in cols and rows.
+This contains the [`16-bit`](#16-bit) values of colors organized in cols and rows.
 In some cases, game developers and graphic artists exploited the unused space in the Color Look-Up Table ([CLUT](#clut)) to store additional palette colors.
 For example, while a standard `4-bit` color palette would only require `16` colors, they could utilize all `256` available colors by storing multiple `16-color` palettes in a row.
 To properly read and